code-differently/code-differently-24-q1/lesson_00/Kyvon/Kyvonreadme.md

 6. Chicken Rasta Pasta

 #### How you can reach me or see more of my work
-You can reach me primarily by email or linkedin @KyvonThompson and Rosevisualsss52@gmail.com and you can see more of my work on instagram @rosevisualsss
+You can reach me primarily by email or linkedn @KyvonThompson and Rosevisualsss52@gmail.com and you can see more of my work on instagram @rosevisualsss